smartperson/varunmehta.com/_posts/2017-09-04-reverse-engineering-logitech-z680-lcd.md

 |-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|
 |A0 20| 60 60|60 60|A0 60|C0 60|20 E0|50 C0|00 40|20 20|A0 60|20 E0|A0 60|C0 60|20 E0|90 60|70 60|E0 60|70 40|70 40|70 40|

 We're on to something; we've found some consistency.
 Each time we see the letter `i`, for example, we get `90 60`. **But this still doesn't make sense.** I would think that `D` and `E` would have adjacent hexadecimal values, but they are `20 20` and `A0 20`, respectively.
 We could throw away the second half of each byte, since that's always `0`, but that still gives us `22` and `A2`.
-What are we going wrong?
+What are we doing wrong?

 #### Take a step back
 I've been interpreting all the data from the logic analyzer as hexadecimal values, but what if we're looking at it the wrong way?
 I break down some of the letters into hex and binary, so we are looking directly at the raw MOSI and CLK pulses.
 We'll still throw away the half-bytes that are always `0`